|

 Dioon edule (Cycad) - This is a slow growing cycad with 3 to 5 foot long feathery frond-like foliage.
 New growth is a soft blue-gray maturing to shiny green.
 Foliage arches out of a half foot wide and three feet tall trunk.
 It can achieve 8 feet in height and 6 feet in spread.
 Male and female cones are produced at maturity on separate plants, dioecious.
 It does its best in part sun.
 Water regularly.
 It is hardy to at least 18 degrees F.

-This description of this plant is based on our research and our observations of it growing at the nursery, in our own garden and in other gardens.
-We always appreciate receiving feedback of any kind from those who have any additional information about this plant, particularly if they disagree with what we have written or have additional cultural tips that would aid others growing Dioon edule .
+This description is based on our research and observations made of this plant as it grows in our nursery, in the nursery garden and in other gardens that we have visited.
+We also try to incorporate comments received from others and appreciate getting feedback of any kind from those who have additional information about this plant, particularly if they disagree with what we have written or if they have additional cultural tips that would aid others in growing Dioon edule.

 |